-With the receipt and processing of the analytical results for the 27 additional definition holes drilled along the strike of the MOGC graphite deposit in 2022, and with upcoming results from exploration drilling at the Southwest MOGC and West Limb targets, Focus looks forward to launching the updated mineral resources estimate for the Lac Tétépisca project and to planning phase II exploration drilling at the Southwest MOGC and West Limb targets.
+With the receipt and processing of the analytical results for the 27 additional definition holes drilled along the strike of the MOGC graphite deposit in 2022, and with upcoming results from exploration drilling at the Southwest MOGC and West Limb targets, Focus looks forward to preparing an updated mineral resource estimate for the Lac Tétépisca project and to planning phase II exploration drilling at the Southwest MOGC and West Limb targets.
 To undertake these activities, the Company will have to raise additional capital or find a strategic partner to help fund the continued development of the project.